ktraister-cribl/terraform-provider-criblio/docs/resources/source.md

 - `keep_alive_timeout` (Number) Maximum time to wait for additional data, after the last response was sent, before closing a socket connection.
 This can be very useful when Grafana Agent remote write's request frequency is high so, reusing connections, would help mitigating the cost of creating a new connection per request.
 Note that Grafana Agent's embedded Prometheus would attempt to keep connections open for up to 5 minutes.
 Default: 5
 - `loki_api` (String) Absolute path on which to listen for Loki logs requests.
 Defaults to /loki/api/v1/push, which will (in this example) expand as: 'http://<your‑upstream‑URL>:<your‑port>/loki/api/v1/push'.
 Either this field or 'Remote Write API endpoint' must be configured.
 Default: "/loki/api/v1/push"
 - `loki_auth` (Attributes) (see [below for nested schema](#nestedatt--input_grafana--input_grafana_grafana1--loki_auth))
-- `max_active_req` (Number) Maximum number of active requests per Worker Process.
-Use 0 for unlimited.
+- `max_active_req` (Number) Maximum number of active requests allowed per Worker Process.
+Set to 0 for unlimited.
+Caution: Increasing the limit above the default value, or setting it to unlimited, may degrade performance and reduce throughput.
 Default: 256
 - `max_requests_per_socket` (Number) Maximum number of requests per socket before @{product} instructs the client to close the connection.
 Default is 0 (unlimited).
 Default: 0
 - `metadata` (Attributes List) Fields to add to events from this input (see [below for nested schema](#nestedatt--input_grafana--input_grafana_grafana1--metadata))
 - `pipeline` (String) Pipeline to process data from this Source before sending it through the Routes